solarwinds/appoptics-apm-node/README.md

 ## Adding Your Own Layers

-In addition to the default layers captured automatically, you can optionally add your own.
+In addition to the default layers captured automatically, you can add your own.
 To learn on how to modify your code to report custom layers, [read here](http://docs.traceview.solarwinds.com/Instrumentation/nodejs.html#customizing-instrumentation).

 ## Testing